toml-lang/toml/README.md

 ```

 Dots are prohibited in bare keys because dots are used to signify nested tables.
-Naming rules for each dot separated part are the same as for keys (see
+Naming rules for each dot-separated part are the same as for keys (see
 definition of Key/Value Pairs).

 ```toml